LamakerOfficial/help-center/_posts/discord/2021-11-27-discordjs.md

 You'll then be asked for a NodeJS version, it's recommended to use the latest stable version.
 Enter the version you'd like, then wait a bit, and your server should be ready, and your bot online!

-> Note: You can change the NodeJS version under the startup tab so that it is set automatically.
+> You can change the NodeJS version under the startup tab so that it is set automatically.